markpassando/espn-fantasy-scraper/README.md

 - `--file` - Creates a json file with scraped data.
 (Will be default if neither `--file` or `--print` are passed)
 - `--print` - Prints the return scraped data.
 - `--headless` - Uses a Headless Chromebrowser (Default is a regular browser)

-### Real TerminalWrapper Usage
- Within the web-scraper directory run :
-`python TerminalWrapper.py --league_id 2345 --username mark --password LeBronJames! --file --print --headless`

-This will scrape the league `2345` with user `mark`, print to console and create a json file.

-Please ensure that your password is correct.
-If your league setting is public, you do not have to pass any credentials.

-### Quick Demo Usage

-For a Quick Demo, Default settings will scrape public league "6059" and create json files of scraped data.

-`python TerminalWrapper.py`

 ## Phases